pulumi/pulumi-hugo/themes/default/content/resources/microservice-deployment-cloud-run-and-pulumi/index.md

 aws_only: false
 title: Efficient Microservice Deployment on Cloud Run with Pulumi
 title_tag: Efficient Microservice Deployment on Cloud Run with Pulumi
-meta_desc: Join the workshop Efficient Microservice Deployment on Google Cloud Run to learn how to build and deploy microservices with minimal code changes.
+meta_desc: Join the workshop 'Efficient Microservice Deployment on Google Cloud Run' to learn how to build and deploy microservices with minimal code changes.
 meta_image:
 url_slug: microservice-deployment-cloud-run-and-pulumi
 ---